CSB5/driver_evaluation/README.md

 Notice that the method name should be the same as the one of the one use for EVALUATION_DATA_SET/RESULTS/CANCER_TYPE/method_name.result

-# How to do a test run
+# How to perform a test run

-1) The config file <driver_evaluation.cfg> in the <driver_evaluation/TEST_DATA_SET/> directory contains the the options listed below that are relevant to your test run.
+1) The entries for the options in the config file <driver_evaluation.cfg>, in the <driver_evaluation/TEST_DATA_SET/> directory, have already been filled for your test run.
-You may need to specify the analysis directory, analysis_dir=path_to/EVALUATION_DATA_SET/RESULTS/.
+However, you may need to specify the analysis directory, analysis_dir=path_to/EVALUATION_DATA_SET/RESULTS/.

 2) Run the script <driver_evaluation.pl>, in the <driver_evaluation/TEST_DATA_SET/> directory, as follows.

+        cd driver_evaluation/TEST_DATA_SET/
 	perl ../driver_evaluation.pl --config ./driver_evaluation.cfg

-The output contains the files below.

 # Output: